-- At least 5 to 7 years experience working in grassroots advocacy, volunteer management, or community organizing, preferably with non-profit organizations and/or working in state-level government affairs or with a state legislature.
+- At least 5-7 years of experience working in state-level government affairs or with a state legislature and/or working in grassroots advocacy, volunteer management, or community organizing, preferably with non-profit organizations.

-- Understand, be familiar with, and have experience in the legislative, regulatory, and budget process in North Dakota.
+- Professional experience in legislative, regulatory, and budget processes in North Dakota.

-- Have current contacts within the state legislature and executive branch, and with potential partners and collaborators in North Dakota.
+- Maintain current contacts within the state legislature and executive branch, and with potential community partners and collaborators in North Dakota.

 - Possess excellent written and oral communications skills.

-- Ability/willingness to travel frequently across the state, including some evenings and weekends.
+- Ability/willingness to travel frequently across the state and to Washington D.C., including some evenings and weekends.
 (10%)